MahnoorAsifCodeBit/QA_Manual_Assignment_5/README.md

 ## 📃 License

-This project is for academic use only.
-Do not redistribute without permission.
+This project is open for learning, testing, and portfolio purposes.
+Contributions welcome!